NMT-CSE-HCCS/deep_feature_fusion_rumor_detection/README.md

 This code has ben implemented in Python using Pytorch.
 The following Environment and Library needed to run the code is listed in requirements.txt

 ## Run Demo
 ```bash
 python src/run/main.py --model=RoBERTa_CNN --dataset=twitter15 --epochs=200
 ```

 ## Dataset
-The raw dataset can be downloaded from https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0.
+The raw dataset, Twitter15 and Twitter16 can be downloaded from https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0.

-## Performance
-The performance of the proposed deep feature fusion method is evaluated with two public Twitter rumor datasets, Twitter 15 and Twitter 16.
-The results demonstrate that the proposed method achieves significantly better detection performance than other state-of-the-art baseline methods.

 ## Citation